 The Ecuadorian dairy owners had a dream to have a Swiss-style dairy and make fine cheeses.
 They found their cheese maestro on a trip to Switzerland.

-Click here for more about the raw milk cheese operation near Cotacachi.
+Click here for more about the cheese operation near Cotacachi.

 In the U.S. the raw milk situation has gotten weird.
-For instance, in one case, Ohio and Kentucky police, Ohio Department of Agriculture agents, the Public Health Department and the U.S. FDA confiscated bottles of raw milk being sold to members of a raw milk coop and shut the raw milk business down.
+In one case, Ohio and Kentucky police, Ohio Department of Agriculture agents, the Public Health Department and the U.S. FDA confiscated bottles of raw milk being sold to members of a milk coop and shut the business down.
 The co-owner of the dairy had been passing out the bottles legally to the shareholders in the milk co-op.

 He was pulled into 3 different police vehicles, shouted at and harassed repeatedly until he collapsed from the stress and was hospitalized.
 He was unable to milk his cows twice a day, so shareholders pitched in to milk the cows for him, while others helped with bottling and distribution.